 About IDEA

 The Institute for Democratic Engagement & Accountability (IDEA) is a collaborative, multidisciplinary research institute at The Ohio State University with a global network of partners.
-For more than sixteen years, we have designed, implemented, and evaluated evidence-based solutions for reviving democracy at every level of government, across the United States and around the world.
+For two decades, we have designed, implemented, and evaluated evidence-based solutions for reviving democracy at every level of government, across the United States and around the world.

 We are grounded in a simple idea: when citizens and elected officials engage in civil, representative, and focused conversations, mutual respect grows, decisions improve, and democracy gets stronger.